A visual introduction to information theory: Channels

 \paragraph{Examples of noisy and non-noisy channels}

 We now give specific examples of channels that are either noisy or noiseless and either lose information about the inputs or preserve all of it.
 For simplicity, here we assume distribution over inputs is uniform.
-The ideal information transmission system would lose no information and be able to recover $\xrv$ exactly given a output $\yrv$, which would mean that $I(\xrv;\yrv) = H(\xrv)$.
+The ideal information transmission system would lose no information and be able to recover $\xrv$ exactly given an output $\yrv$, which would mean that $I(\xrv;\yrv) = H(\xrv)$.
 One way this can occur is in a noiseless channel in which the channel maps every input to a unique output \figrefsub{noisy_noiseless_mappings}{a}.
 In this situation, $H(\xrv) = H(\yrv) = I(\xrv; \yrv)$ and $H(\yrv \mid \xrv) = H(\xrv \mid \yrv) = 0$, meaning that we could perfectly predict $\xrv$ given $\yrv$ (or $\yrv$ given $\xrv$).

 However, a channel does not need to be noiseless to completely preserve input information.
 All input information can be recovered through a noisy channel, so long as each input maps to outputs that don't overlap with those of other inputs \figrefsub{noisy_noiseless_mappings}{b}.
-In this scenario, $H(\yrv \mid \xrv)$ is no longer equal to zero, because even knowing what the input was, we cannot predict exactly how the noise of the channel manifests at the output.
+In this scenario, $H(\yrv \mid \xrv)$ is no longer zero, because even knowing the input, we cannot predict exactly which output the noise will produce.
 In contrast, $H(\xrv \mid \yrv) = 0$ because given the output, we can know exactly what the input was. $H(\yrv)$ is greater than $H(\xrv)$ because it includes all of the entropy $H(\xrv)$ along with some additional entropy caused by noise.

 Alternatively, even if the channel imparts no noise, information can be lost.
 This happens if multiple inputs map to the same output \figrefsub{noisy_noiseless_mappings}{c}.
 It thus becomes impossible to tell with certainty from the output $\yrv$ which input was used, or equivalently, $H(\xrv \mid \yrv) > 0$.